Pence visiting Wisconsin’s capital city, liberal stronghold

 Pence’s stop in Madison is more about securing Republican votes than it is about trying to make inroads with Democrats, he said.
 In Dane County, where Madison is located, more than 71,000 people voted for Trump in 2016.
 While it was just 23% of the county total, it was more votes than Trump got in all but two of the state’s 71 other counties.

 Still, it is unusual for top-of-the-ticket Republicans to spend time in Madison.
-Former President George W. Bush, the last incumbent Republican president to run for re-election in 2004, did not campaign in Madison during the entire campaign that year when Wisconsin was also a priority for both sides.
+Former President George W. Bush, the last incumbent Republican president to run for reelection in 2004, did not campaign in Madison during the entire campaign that year when Wisconsin was also a priority for both sides.

 In contrast, his Democratic challenger, John Kerry, held a massive rally with Bruce Springsteen just down the street from the state Capitol that attracted an estimated 80,000 people.
-Bush lost Wisconsin by just over 11,000 votes on his way to winning re-election.
+Bush lost Wisconsin by just over 11,000 votes on his way to winning reelection.

 In 2012, then-President Barack Obama held a rally in the shadow of Wisconsin’s Capitol, again with Springsteen, the day before the election and attracted 20,000 people.
 Just a month earlier in the campaign he attracted 30,000 people to a rally on the UW campus.